oroinc/documentation/backend/entities/customize-datagrids/frontend/extensions/mass-action-configuration.rst

 Controlling Actions List View
 -----------------------------

-The `cellActionsHideCount` and `cellLauncherOptions > actionsState` parameters control the way mass actions collapse into the show more group (`...`) and will be displayd on hover over the `...`.
+The `cellActionsHideCount` and `cellLauncherOptions > actionsState` parameters control the way mass actions collapse into the show more group (`...`) and will be displayed on hover over the `...`.

 When not collapsed, the actions show inline with the item: 'three dots' menu is hidden.